 Focus on information relevant to the reader.
 Use direct, clear, concise sentences that are easy to understand.
 Try to reduce the word count to just the right brevity without being obscure.

-First the application generates a wallet with a keypair.
-Then, the key is encrypted and backed up to a location convenient and safe for the user, yet hard to for a malicious third-party to gain access to.
+First, the application generates a wallet with a keypair.
+Then, the key is encrypted and backed up to a location convenient and safe for the user, yet hard for a malicious third-party to gain access to.

 Make content scannable #

 On the internet, most people scan the content before reading it.
-By scanning, a reader tries to search for relevant information on the page.
-Split text into paragraphs, use links, text styling and images to make this easier.
+By scanning, a reader searches for relevant information on the page.
+Split text into paragraphs, use links, text styling, and images to make this easier.
 Each paragraph should ideally have no more than 3-4 sentences.